framenic/arduino-i2c-rw-eeprom/README.md

 Some larger EEPROMs uses 17th bits and for addressing the page identification also uses a special bit (bit 4) all this in the slave address, e.g. [ST 2-Mbi](http://www.st.com/web/en/resource/technical/document/datasheet/CD00290537.pdf)

-* To make the change, with so many different options depending on the device, is better to change according to their need on teh Arduino side. *
+*To make the change, with so many different options depending on the device, is better to change according to their need on the Arduino side.*